Bootstrap Dynamic-Aware 3D Visual Representation for Scalable Robot Learning: Method

 Naively training inverse and forward dynamics on consecutive features \(\mathbf{z}_{t}\) and \(\mathbf{z}_{t+k}\) often causes feature leakage.
 Without explicit action supervision, the inverse model can reduce its loss by implicitly copying information from \(\mathbf{z}_{t+k}\) instead of reasoning about how the system transitioned between states.
 This shortcut undermines temporal reasoning, prevents the model from discovering meaningful dynamics, and ultimately produces degenerate latent actions.

-We therefore model \emph{changes} in representation rather than the representations themselves.
-Concretely, instead of feeding both \(\mathbf{z}_{t}\) and \(\mathbf{z}_{t+k}\) into the inverse model, we take their difference and learn latent actions directly from the displacement:
+We model changes in representations rather than the representations themselves.
+Concretely, instead of feeding \(\mathbf{z}_{t}\) and \(\mathbf{z}_{t+k}\) into the inverse model, we take their difference and learn latent actions directly from the displacement:

 where \(g_{\psi}\) is a lightweight MLP that maps the feature difference into a compact latent action space.
 This differential view emphasizes what changed and de-emphasizes what stayed the same, naturally filtering out static scene content and highlighting motion-relevant cues.
 In practice, we find this simple choice stabilizes training and makes the learned actions easier to interpret.